Walmart Inc. (WMT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Walmart Inc. (WMT) by analysts is $162.09, which is $16.5 above the current market price.
+The average price estimated by analysts for WMT is $162.09, which is $13.86 above than the current price.
 The public float for WMT is 1.38B, and at present, short sellers hold a 0.72% of that float.
-On March 31, 2023, the average trading volume of WMT was 6.48M shares.
+The average trading volume of WMT on April 04, 2023 was 6.54M shares.

 WMT’s Market Performance